david-cattermole/mayaMatchMoveSolver/src/mmSolver/adjust/README.md

 - `adjust_solveFunc.h/cpp` controls the inner solving evaluation loop.
 - `adjust_base.h/cpp` contains the 'solve' function, and interaction with Maya.
+- `adjust_ceres_*.h/cpp` contains the solver loop implementation when using the Ceres library.
 - `adjust_cminpack_*.h/cpp` contains the solver loop implementation when using the CMinpack library.
 - `adjust_levmar_*.h/cpp` contains the solver loop implementation when